Cabinet Secretary for Housing (Scotland)

-The Cabinet Secretary for Housing is a cabinet position in the Scottish Government.

-The current Cabinet Secretary is Màiri McAllan who has served since 11 June 2025.
+The Cabinet Secretary for Housing was a cabinet position in the Scottish Government.
+The first and only Cabinet Secretary for Housing was Màiri McAllan who served from 11 June 2025 to 20 May 2026.
+The position was abolished and merged into the Cabinet Secretary for Social Justice and Housing in the Second Swinney government, following the 2026 Scottish Parliament election, as part of a "slimmed down cabinet".

 History

 On 15 May 2024, the Scottish Government declared a "housing emergency".
 This pre-empted a vote in parliament, which the government would likely have lost, on a Scottish Labour motion calling on them to adopt this position.
 This motion passed later that day.
 Several councils had already declared a housing emergency, including Edinburgh City Council and Glasgow City Council (both in November 2023).

 One year later, on 11 June 2025, the position of Cabinet Secretary for Housing was created.
 This replaced the previous junior ministerial role of Minister for Housing.
 Upon creating the role First Minister John Swinney said that the new position at cabinet level would "ensure government action is focused on tackling the housing emergency and providing energy efficient homes for the future."
 The inaugural holder of the position is Màiri McAllan who was appointed to the role following her return from maternity leave.
 The Housing brief had previously fallen under the Cabinet Secretary for Social Justice (and appeared in its title between 2021 and 2023 when Shona Robison served as Social Justice Secretary).